iterative/dvc.org/static/docs/user-guide/external-outputs.md

 ### Local

-Your local cache location already defaults to `.dvc/cache`, so there is no need to specify it explicitly.
+The default local cache location is `.dvc/cache`, so there is no need to specify it explicitly.

 ```dvc
 $ dvc add /home/shared/mydata